-- Each student is required to take the professional core for a total of 59 hours. - b.
-Each student is required to take both elementary and secondary methods courses and student teach in both elementary and secondary schools. - c.
-Each student is expected to choose one of the following areas of emphasis no later than the second quarter of the sophomore year:
+- a.
+Each student is required to take a professional core 40 quarter hours and a second major of 40 quarter hours in an approved secondary area. - Each student is required to take secondary methods courses and to student teach in secondary schools.